mozilla/cargo-vet/book/src/design-choice-faq.md

 auditing one or more crates — on that critical path increases the chance that the developer gets side-tracked and never completes the setup.
-So the idea is to enable developers to quickly get to a green state, and then use `cargo vet suggest` to ratchet down the set of unaudited code at their own pace.
+So the idea is to enable developers to quickly get to a green state, and then use `cargo vet suggest` to ratchet down the set of exemptions at their own pace.

 ## Why does `cargo vet` require audits for overridden dependencies?